powercord-community/cutecord/README.md

 ---
 ## Changelog
+### v3.4.0
+Added a custom window focus detection mechanism, as Discord's seems to have broken on some linux window managers, and is incorrectly registering Discord as focused (and therefore does not send a notification for the current channel).
+The setting to enable this can be found in cutecord's advanced settings.

 ### v3.3.0
 Added ability to toggle between case sensitive and insensitive keyword detection.
 The default has been set to case insensitive detection.